material-motion/material-motion/concepts/patterns.md

 The process or thread on which an Actor executes its contract depends on a combination of the types of Primitives it employs and assumptions already made by a given platform.

 > Imagine a platform that executes user input on the main thread of the application while Tween animations are executed on a separate process altogether.
 A Gesture Actor would likely execute on the main thread.
 A Tween Actor would likely execute some or all of its logic on the separate process.

+## The Director/Intention pattern

+A **Director** is a coordinating entity that describes an interactive experience by creating Intentions and associating them with specific elements.

+Imagine a transition between two states.
+A Director might create a Timeline and associate a variety of Tweens to various elements in the scene.

+Directors may use Intentions that build upon any of the available Primitives.
+This enables the expression of coordinated interactions.

+Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
+The Director might associate a Draggable intention with a given avatar.
+The Director might also associate a Spring Attachment intention to the avatar once the user has released it.

+Multiple Directors can affect a given set of elements.
+The software designer is able to choose reasonable lines of responsibility.

+Imagine a horizontal carousel that can be expanded full screen.
+One Director might govern the horizontal movement of the carousel.
+Another Director might govern the expansion/collapse of the carousel to/from full screen.

+It is important that the Director not have direct access to the Actors that implement the system.
+This separation of concerns allows Directors to live in the application space, while Actors are free to live anywhere else.